wandb/weave/docs/docs/guides/ecosystem/dspy.md

 ## Tracing

-It’s important to store traces of langugae model applications in a central database, both during development and in production.
+It’s important to store traces of language model applications in a central location, both during development and in production.
 These traces can be useful for debugging, and as a dataset that will help you improve your application.

 Weave will automatically capture traces for [DSPy](https://dspy-docs.vercel.app/).
-You can use the library as usual, start by calling `weave.init(project_name="<YOUR-WANDB-PROJECT-NAME>")`:
+To start tracking, calling `weave.init(project_name="<YOUR-WANDB-PROJECT-NAME>")` and use the library as normal.

 ```python
 import os